portato-io/portatoapp/README.md

 #### Docker
 In order to use the containerized toolchain you need to install Docker.
 - For Linux, install Docker Engine by following the instructions under [this link](https://docs.docker.com/engine/install/ubuntu/).
-Furthermore Docker needs to be executable by a non-root user.
-To enable this follow the [post installation step here](https://docs.docker.com/engine/install/linux-postinstall/)
 - For Windows, please install [Docker Desktop](https://docs.docker.com/desktop/release-notes/)

 #### VSCode